mendix/docs/content/refguide/moving-from-8-to-9.md

 You should run your app, test all functionality, and ensure it works without error.
 You should also fix any depreciation warnings you see.

-### 3.5 Save Version 8 Project
+### 3.5 Save Your Version 8 Project

-Your app project is now ready to be upgraded to Mendix Version 9.

-It is recommended that you backup/commit your project at this point so that you can return to it if necessary.
+Backup or commit your project so that you can return to it if necessary.
+Saving a copy will ensure your work is kept safe.

-You can now close the project in Desktop Modeler version 8.
+After saving a copy, you can close the project in Studio Pro v8.16.

+Your app project is now ready to be upgraded to Mendix 9.

 ### 3.6 Upgrade Your App Project to Version 9

-Mendix will upgrade your app project for you.

-Open the project in Mendix Studio Pro version 8 and allow Studio Pro to update your app to version 9.
+Open your project in Studio Pro 9 and allow Studio Pro to update your app to version 9.
+Mendix will upgrade your app project for you automatically.

-### 3.7 Review Errors, Warnings & Deprecations in Studio Pro
+### 3.7 Review Errors, Warnings, and Deprecations in Studio Pro

 Review all error messages and messages about deprecated items and make changes where necessary.
 Be sure to check for errors both in development in Studio Pro, as well as in the runtime using your console and browser console.